 You’ve got people like Joseph Lofthouse, from northern Utah, with landraces of seed from up in the mountains—the stuff that’s needed to build on and have available as we respond to climate change.

 Q. I saw wheat and quinoa, spelt, barley in the OSSI list—breeders pledging genetics of those—and also the list from the Dwarf Tomato Project pledged as well.

 A. From Australia—so we’re international.
 Bill Whitson from Cultivariables with South American indigenous crops like oca and ulluco and yacon–a yacon that I’d never even heard of that you can try out, that is not photoperiod dependent and can be grown by us right here.

 We’ve got connections to the Guild of Oca Breeders in the United Kingdom as well—so we’re after diversity.
 Diversity of varieties, diversity of our breeders, building a community of breeders, farmers, seed companies, gardeners, and eaters that’s committed to an alternative path, to a truly sustainable agriculture that is just and sustainable for all of us.

 find ossi seeds and learn more

-MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its sixth year in March 2016.
+MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
 In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
-Or play the January 11, 2016 show right here.
+Or play the Jan.
+11 2016 show right here.
 You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).